Ice Cores and Ice Ages: Greenlandic Climate Change Case Study

 - Identify and understand important issues in historic and present-day Greenland and to appreciate the context of modern Greenland in relation to both the climate and the geopolitical situation in the Arctic region.

-Sune Olander Rasmussen works at the Centre for Ice and Climate at the Niels Bohr Institute of University of Copenhagen, which is a world-leading research group in ice core science.
+Sune Olander Rasmussen and Trevor Popp work at the Centre for Ice and Climate at the Niels Bohr Institute of University of Copenhagen, which is a world-leading research group in ice core science.

 All textbooks and readings will be provided by DIS.
 Please pick up books during the arrivals workshop.